 - 1. The student uniform is to be worn only when functioning in the capacity of a College of the Desert student and not in any instance when the student is an employee of a health care facility or agency. - 2.
 The student uniform is exclusive to the clinical setting and is not to be worn in public places. - 3.
 Students are to appear for clinicals properly dressed and groomed rather than adjusting after arriving. - 4.
 Students who are dismissed from an assigned clinical experience because of inappropriate dress and/or grooming will be considered absent and subject to the provisions of the Attendance Policy. - 5.
 The uniform shall be freshly laundered, pressed, without stains, and in good repair. - 6.
 Alterations of uniforms are required to ensure the proper length of pants & fit of the uniform at the expense of the student. - 7.
-Undergarments are not to be visible. - 8.
-Students may not wear any uniforms directly from a patient-care facility to the classroom, campus skills lab, or computer lab. - 9.
-Students are required to wear the COD nursing Student Badge and facility student badge when in uniform. - 10.
-Gum chewing is not permitted in clinical or skills lab areas. - 11.
-Clinical facility badges must be surrendered at the end of the semester. - 12.
-Clinical facilities may bill a student for IDs lost or not returned. - 13.
+Uniforms may not be excessively tight. - 8.
+Undergarments are not to be visible. - 9.
+Students may not wear any uniforms directly from a patient-care facility to the classroom, campus skills lab, or computer lab. - 10.
+Students are required to wear the COD nursing Student Badge and facility student badge when in uniform. - 11.
+Gum chewing is not permitted in clinical or skills lab areas. - 12.
+Clinical facility badges must be surrendered at the end of the semester. - 13.
+Clinical facilities may bill a student for IDs lost or not returned. - 14.
 COD may put a hold on your account for badges not surrendered upon departure from the program.